 On our recent trip to India we spent our last few days at the Ritz-Carlton in Bangalore.
 The Ritz-Carlton is a beautiful hotel right in the centre of Bangalore with the friendliest staff.
 They have a number of restaurants within the hotel but The Lantern is where you’ll indulge in incredible Dim Sum and other Chinese delicacies.

-see About The Lantern
+Seroquel purchase online About The Lantern

 The Lantern at The Ritz-Carlton, Bangalore offers an informal Chinese fine dining experience.
 The interior is stunning – think classy chic oriental – and with low lighting it has a romantic ambience.

-enter site What we ate at The Lantern
+source link What we ate at The Lantern

 The Lantern has a vast menu with plenty of vegan friendly options.
 Although they weren’t labelled as vegan, the staff and chef himself were incredibly accommodating and talked us through the dishes and ingredients in detail.
 Here’s what we ate.

 buy Pregabalin Lyrica uk v Starter

 To start we had Sautéed Radish Cake (radish and carrot cake sauté with spring onion and garlic) and Crystal Vegetable Dumplings (translucent Asian vegetables in a wheat starch skin).

 The Radish Cake was exceptional.
 The texture was in-between silk tofu and beancurd.
 The process to make these little cubes – which the chef took us through – was lengthy.
 It involved boiling, moulding and steaming, although i can’t remember the details.
 If you’re not a fan of the taste of radish then do not despair as it was very subtle.
 It took in the flavour of the onion and garlic.
 I just wish that i could have this dish on tap.
 It was like nothing i’ve ever tasted before.